In Search of the Unknown: Reception

 With its simple, straightforward plot and design, In Search of the Unknown was regarded as a good introduction to running the D&D game.

 Don Turnbull reviewed In Search of the Unknown in issue No. 13 of the magazine White Dwarf (June/July 1979), and gave the module a rating of 9 out of 10.
 He compared this module to Against the Giants and Descent into the Depths of the Earth, complimenting In Search of the Unknowns "excellent format, for instance, and the comprehensive way in which the scenario is introduced.
 TSR's high quality has not been in any way compromised."
 Turnbull criticized the module's use of Roman numerals as references, stating that ordinary numerals do the job much better.

 The module was reviewed in Shadis magazine in 1996.

 Ken Denmead of Wired listed the module as one of the "Top 10 D&D Modules I Found in Storage This Weekend".
 According to Denmead, the module is "a classic dungeon crawl for beginning characters".

 John Sprunk of Black Gate commented on his recollections of the adventure, as part of the basic D&D box set: "I was hooked from the start, controlling this awesome new game that stretched our imaginations.
 Even though it’s been more than thirty years, I still remember the cool tricks and traps.
 Especially the chamber of pools, the teleportation rooms, and the young red dragon I placed in one of the dungeon storerooms just for fun."
+Commenting on In Search of the Unknown in Black Gate, James Maliszewski said "It held my hand just enough to teach me what dungeon maps should look like and how to stock them.
+In this purpose, I think it's unsurpassed, which is why I think it a shame that later versions of the Basic Set (both the version I owned and the later 1981 edition) included The Keep on the Borderlands instead.
+That's no knock against module B2, which is a classic in its own right, but it's not very good as a tutorial for tyros."